Updated October 30, 2020

 Recreational operators are responsible for ensuring that their sUAS is registered according to the guidelines published by the FAA at https://www.faa.gov/uas/getting_started/register_drone/.

-Recreational operators should contact the Center for Spatial Studies when flying a private UAS over a significant portion of campus.
+Recreational operators should complete this online form at least three days before a flight when planning to fly a private UAS over a significant portion of campus.

 Faculty, student employees, and staff of the University of Redlands who fly private sUAS for purposes related to their employment are not recreational operators.
 A licensed RPIC must be present for such missions.
 Examples of non-hobbyist sUAS missions include: